- 1 Things to do on a day trip to Salzburg

 - 1.4 Cross over the Love Lock Bridge in Salzburg

 - 1.5 Visit the Mirabell Palace and Garden in Salzburg

 - 1.6 Visit the location of The Sound of Music in Salzburg.

 - 1.7 Must Do on a day trip to Salzburg

-Salzburg – The birth place of Mozart and where the hills are filled with The Sound of Music, is one of the most exquisite cities you can visit in Austria and perhaps the world.
+Salzburg – The birth place of Mozart and The Sound of Music, is one of the most visited cities in Europe and perhaps the world.
 A small city with extraordinary heritage nestled on the banks of the Salzach River.
 You can do a Day trip to Salzburg from Vienna.

 Salzburg is filled with Baroque architecture and adorned by a dominating fortress which claims to be the largest preserved fortress in Europe.
 Tucked between the Alps and Germany Salzburg has some gorgeous mountain scenery and a charming Old town which is UNESCO World Heritage site.